YaminiKandi/JavaScript/17 Object Oriented JS.md

 * Classical - verbose, protected, private, hard to understand

 ### Understanding the Prototype:
+* Every object in JavaScript has a built-in property, which is called its prototype.
+* The prototype is itself an object, so the prototype will have its own prototype, making what's called a prototype chain.
+* The chain ends when we reach a prototype that has null for its own prototype.
 * If we have an object named 'obj', it contains
     1. property, prop1 - which can be called by obj.prop1
     2. proto{}, which again contains